streamich/nano-css/docs/atoms.md

 });
 ```

-Those are handy DX and they will decrease your overall bundle size after
+Those are good for DX and they will decrease your overall bundle size after
 sufficient use.
 You can find the full up-to-date atom list [here](../addon/atoms.js).
 Below
 is the atom list at the moment of this writing: